fakiolinho/AngularJS-Filters/README.md

 AngularJS-Filters
 =================

-Some extra filters for strings using AngularJS.
+Some extra filters for strings and dates using AngularJS.

 **startsWith**
 --------------